TomBugnon/deNEST/README.md

 hierarchically organized declarative parameter files.

-From those parameter files, a network is instantiated in NEST (neuron layers, simulator layers, connections amongst layers), and a simulation is run in multiple separate steps ("sessions") before which the network can be modified.
+From those parameter files, a network is instantiated in NEST (neuron layers, simulator layers, projections amongst layers), and a simulation is run in multiple separate steps ("sessions") before which the network can be modified.

 The declarative approach facilitates version control and sharing of the